-PARTICIPATION To us genuine participation means sharing and facilitating the use of power in a decisionmaking process.
-We focus on participatory practices not because of box checking but because we believe that communities that are impacted by planning decisions hold a wealth of knowledge and problem solving potential that should be harnessed to support urban development.
+PARTICIPATION To us, genuine participation means sharing and facilitating the use of power in a decisionmaking process.
+We focus on participatory practices not because of box-checking but because we believe that communities that are impacted by planning decisions hold a wealth of knowledge and problem solving potential that should be harnessed to support urban development.

 Our participatory practices include: